MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 population <- copy(DT)
 ```

-We use an inner join, matching on `mcid,` to yield records for the IDs
+We use an inner join, matching on `mcid,` to subset the data tables to
-in the population only.
+retain records for this population only.

 ``` r
 student_refined <- population[student_source, on = "mcid", nomatch = NULL]